 Please be patient and try not to chase us every day – we know it is tempting but sometimes the chasing takes us away from the work we need to do on your behalf.

-The impact of the recent Lockdown 2 and the tier restrictions in place are certainly having an impact, both on the market and on the individual chains of transactions.
+The impact of the current Lockdown and the restrictions in place are continuing to have an impact, both on the market and on the individual chains of transactions.

 This is particularly the case if people are poorly with Covid or self-isolating as a precautionary measure in a chain, both before and after exchange.

 Although we will do our best and liaise with others involved in the process to mitigate any hurdles, the speed of the transaction in a chain is dependent on the speed of all of the other transactions involved.
 The issues above will affect each and every transaction in a particular chain so, at times, these can have a cumulative effect and generate additional delay, even when we are trying to minimise potential issues on your transaction.